 Hazing - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or school-sponsored activity.
 Hazing may occur even when all students involved are willing participants.

-FirstSchool Leader/Student conference, in-school suspension, 1-180 days out-of-school suspension, or expulsion.Subseque1-180 days out-of-school suspension or expulsion.
+First Offense:School Leader/Student conference, in-school suspension, 1-180 days out-of-school suspension, or expulsion.Subseque nt Offense:1-180 days out-of-school suspension or expulsion.